greenvisionmedia/Documentation/src/class-naming.md

 ### Spacing block strategy

-[Related Client-First docs page](https://www.finsweet.com/client-first/docs/spacing-strategy/#spacing-block-strategy) Instead of adding `.padding-bottom` + `.padding-size` to a spacing block, simply add `.padding-size`.
+[Related Client-First docs page](https://www.finsweet.com/client-first/docs/spacing-strategy/#spacing-block-strategy)

+Instead of adding `.padding-bottom` + `.padding-size` to a spacing block, simply add `.padding-size`.

 Benefits:

 -   _Speed_: Only one class must be added per block.
 -   _Legibility_: Spacing size can be seen straight from the HTML tree.
--   _Distinction_: Since all spacing blocks use this convention, a spacing block can be quickly distinguished from a spacing wrapper by glancing at the HTML tree.
+-   _Distinction_: Since only scpacing blocks use this strategy, a spacing block can be quickly distinguished from a spacing wrapper by glancing at the HTML tree.

 ## Core Structure strategy

 ### Core Structure

-[Related Client-First docs page](https://www.finsweet.com/client-first/docs/core-structure-strategy) We've changed the Client-First core structure slightly.
+[Related Client-First docs page](https://www.finsweet.com/client-first/docs/core-structure-strategy)

+We've changed the Client-First core structure slightly.

 ```